dapphub/dappsys-docs/ds_auth.rst

 DSAuth
 ======

-TODO
-Your contract should inherit from this class if you want it to be part of a Dappsys Authority system.
+Your contract should inherit from the ``DSAuth`` type if you want it to have functions that can only be called by specifically authorized addresses.

 Import
 ------